Assistance to Firefighters Grant (AFG) Program

 - Will preference be given to those who applied for Fire Grants last year and didn't receive them?

-- No. This is a competitive grant program.
+No. This is a competitive grant program.
 We will view all applications independently.
-Applicants whose requests are most consistent with the priorities in the program guidance who provide the best narrative explaining the project with the project's budget details, demonstrating financial need, showing the best cost-benefit ,and showing the most significant effect on the ability to protect life and property will score the highest in the competitive grant process.
+Applicants whose requests are most consistent with the priorities in the Funding Opportunity Announcement who provide the best narrative explaining the project with the project's budget details, demonstrating financial need, showing the best cost-benefit ,and showing the most significant effect on the ability to protect life and property will score the highest in the competitive grant process.

 - If I decline an award, will that be held against me if I apply for future funding?